igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/base_modifications.md

 5. Alpha transparency is used to indicate the likelihood of the modification as reported by the ML tag.

-In  both modes a base is assigned a color if the modification likelhiood exceeds a user-settable threshold, `0.5` (50%), by default.
+In  both modes a base is assigned a color if the modification likelihood exceeds a user-settable threshold, `0.5` (50%), by default.
 In the case of multiple modifications  of a single base, the modification with the highest likelihood is used to assign color if that likelihood exceeds the  threshold,   If no modification likelihood exceeds the threshold the base remains uncolored.

 The two-color option extends the mono-color scheme by assigning a color for the unmodified base, blue by default.
-The likelihood of no modification is taken as 1 - (sum of all modification likelhoods).
+The likelihood of no modification is taken as 1 - (sum of all modification likelihoods).
 For example, a base with likelihoods of 5hmC = 30% and 5mC = 10%, would be assigned a likelihood of no modification of 60%.
 This mode gives equal emphasis to modified and unmodified bases.